Getting results: The story of Lily Exome Sequencing

 How did the idea for Lily Exome Sequencing come about?

 Charu: Back in 2008, the NHS Highly Specialised Service for Rare Mitochondrial Disorders had only just been created.
-We were doing gene testing, but samples could only be tested one at a time, which meant it took an extraordinarily long time to get a genetic diagnosis.
+We were doing gene testing, but samples could only be tested one at a time, which meant it took an extraordinarily long time to get a genetic diagnosis for mitochondrial disease.
 That was the technology that was available at the time.
 We were seeing young families with severely ill children, or who had lost a child, who were considering further children but were daunted by the risk.
 Without an accurate genetic diagnosis, we weren't able to give them any reassurance or support them in a future pregnancy.
-I remember an early meeting when this was being discussed, and it was Liz Curtis [CEO of The Lily Foundation] who stood up and said, 'Why can't you do this test?'.
+I remember an early meeting when this was being discussed, and it was Liz Curtis (CEO of The Lily Foundation) who stood up and said, 'Why can't you do this test?'.
 And that's how it started.

 How effective was Lily Exome Sequencing in terms of identifying causal genes?

 Rob: The project made a real impact in this area.
 In 2007, the number of causal genes that we knew to be associated with mitochondrial disease was maybe in the tens.
 We now know of close to 400.
-That's come about thanks to next generation sequencing projects and activities, and the Lily Exome Sequencing project has been a significant part of that progress.
-The Lily project resulted in the discovery of 7 novel disease causing genes.
+That's come about thanks to next-generation sequencing projects and activities, and the Lily Exome Sequencing project has been a significant part of that progress.
+The Lily project resulted in the discovery of seven novel disease-causing genes.

 It's such a clinically diverse group of disorders, and that's where the power of this technology really comes in.
 This represents really significant gene discovery, and these new genes become incorporated into subsequent routine testing, so there's a knock-on effect.